 Nowadays, there are a few ways to overcome the above challenges, such as smart expense management software, corporate bank cards, and more.
 However, many of these tools feature their own challenges, as they often run on entirely separate disconnected platforms without the ability to implement robust spend controls.

 Before we dive deep, it's crucial to make one clarification.
 Traditional credit cards offered by banks have been here for quite a while.
 But, traditional credit cards only solve part of the problem, giving access to funds.
 The real challenges lie in what's happening before and after someone has the funds.

-First and foremost, corporate cards are a great way to spotlight corporate expenses.
-Finance teams can see every transaction in real-time and get complete transparency over every payment.
+First and foremost, corporate cards are a great way to shine a spotlight on corporate expenses.
+Finance teams can see every transaction in real time and get complete transparency over every payment.
 Unlike traditional payment methods, corporate credit cards provide a modern approach to managing expenses.

 It also provides valuable insights into spending patterns, enabling businesses to make informed financial decisions and identify cost-saving opportunities.